mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

 ## Node in code from rhino.Python

-In addition to [calling Grasshopper components as functions from the ghPython code](#components-as-functions-from-ghpython), the Grasshopper components are also outside of the Grasshopper canvas through rhino.python.
+In addition to [calling Grasshopper components as functions from the GhPython code](#components-as-functions-from-ghpython), the Grasshopper components are also outside of the Grasshopper canvas through rhino.python.

 While the Grasshopper canvas will not be visible during this operation, it is worth noting that Grasshopper will load up the first time you call into the `ghpythonlib` assembly.
 This can take a couple seconds the first time you run the script in Rhino.